Norman and medieval London: Religion

-The Church ran its own system of ecclesiastical courts, which it could use to punish moral wrongs such as adultery, fornication and heresy.
-These courts reserved the right to try clergymen for their crimes, rather than hand them over to the state courts.
-As the Church courts did not use the death penalty, priests could get away with lighter sentences than secular criminals, a practice referred to as the Benefit of Clergy.
-As there was no official record kept of all priests, courts tested who and who was not a priest by giving them a literacy test — asking them to read Psalm 51, verse 1 of the Bible.
-As long as a defendant could recite this line, they could escape the gallows.

 In 1349, London was visited by 120 Flagellants, who held a service outside St. Paul's Cathedral performing repentance by being whipped.
 In 1377, the theologian John Wycliffe was questioned by the Bishop of London at St. Paul's Cathedral for his criticism of the church's large land ownership and meddling in secular politics.
 He was released, but his followers, called Lollards, continued to face persecution throughout the rest of the period.
 One of the first Lollards to be executed for heresy was William Chatris, who was the priest at St. Benet Sherehog and who was burned at the stake at Smithfield in 1401.
 In 1414, Lollards attempted a revolt, gathering at St. Giles, but London did not open its gates for them, and 60 ringleaders were hanged at Newgate Prison.

 The patron saint of London is Thomas Becket, an archbishop and Londoner who was murdered in his own cathedral in 1170.
 After his death, a cult quickly grew up around him across the country, particularly in London.
 In 1173 he was made a saint, and sites connected to him in London became places of pilgrimage, such as his family home on Cheapside, his parents' tomb in St. Paul's Cathedral, and the newly built chapel on London Bridge.